openvinotoolkit/openvino/docs/notebooks/247-code-language-id-with-output.rst

 .. parsed-literal::

     Framework not specified.
 Using pt to export to ONNX.
-    Some weights of the model checkpoint at huggingface/CodeBERTa-language-id were not used when initializing RobertaForSequenceClassification: ['roberta.pooler.dense.weight', 'roberta.pooler.dense.bias']
+    Some weights of the model checkpoint at huggingface/CodeBERTa-language-id were not used when initializing RobertaForSequenceClassification: ['roberta.pooler.dense.bias', 'roberta.pooler.dense.weight']
     - This IS expected if you are initializing RobertaForSequenceClassification from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPreTraining model).
     - This IS NOT expected if you are initializing RobertaForSequenceClassification from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).
     Using the export variant default.
 Available variants are: